QuSpin/QuSpin/README.md

 * 'psi_t': (optional) returns a 2D array the columns of which give the state at the associated time.

+* 'Sent_time': (optional) returns the entanglement entropy of the state at time 'times'.

 --- arguments ---